S-Samiksha/CZ1115_IntroductionToDSAI/README.md

 In this module I did the following:
 Data Cleaning, Exploratory Analysis, visualising data, linear regression, decision tree

 **DSAI Example Class Folder:** The very first lab exercise that we did.
+Additionally, I did a data cleaning and manipulation of medal tallies from 2004 Olympics to 2016 Olympics.

 **DSAI Example Class 2, 3 Folder:** These labs were to get familiar to the Pandas Module and the various functions we could do.